-Emily Rusch at The Denver Post wrote a terrific article (“Transit-oriented development chugging down the A-train tracks”) featuring the opening of Central Park Station, future development plans, and quotes from Forest City Stapleton’s Vice President of Development.
+Emily Rusch at The Denver Post wrote a terrific article (“Transit-oriented development chugging down the A-train tracks”) featuring the opening of Central Park Station, future development plans, and quotes from Forest City (now Brookfield Properties) Stapleton’s Vice President of Development.

 Here’s a look:

 The train to Denver International Airport is now in service, and that means big things beyond commuters and travelers looking for a convenient transportation option.
 For developers, the land around 23 miles of track has entered a new phase — from the site of future rail service to a destination for thousands of people boarding and disembarking every day.

 Travel another three minutes east by train to Central Park Station, and it’s a different story.

 Forest City (now Brookfield Properties) Stapleton owns all five vacant lots immediately to the south of the station, and the first wave of development announcements could begin within the next six months, Chrisman said.